GeorgLink/Business-Model-Canvas-MD-template/Customer_Segments.md

 # Development over Time:
 * Production of an automated moderator team based on artificial intelligence input from moderator team monitored over the beginning startup period (first inital 2-4 years).
 [Cut Costs overtime][Potentially market AI to other boards depending on success?]// Overtime, push for cleaner scripts and coding to allow for more seemless and quicker transition from pages to posts/comments/images. <br>
-* We hope that within the first year we could 5000-10000 daily posters, and 50000 daily users.
-Hopefully those numbers will at least double/triple anually within the following years.
-We took this estimate from trying to be realistic about a new online forum and the stiff competition that we will receive from other platforms.
-We were unable to pull actual metrics of what ratio of content "generators" to "consumers" there are.